nigelhorne/gedcom/README.md

     GMAP_KEY: Google Places (maps.googleapis.com) API Key
     LANG: some handling of en_GB and en_US translating between then, fr_FR is a work in progress
     OPENADDR_HOME: directory of data from http://results.openaddresses.io/
+    REDIS_SERVER: ip:port pair of where to cache geo-coding data

 ## Reference